briandfoy/briandfoy.github.io/_posts/2022-06-02-i-dumped-gmail.md

 As you read this, you might ask "What about Facebook?".
 I tried Facebook once when it started, but then gave it up completely.
 I don't do social media, IRC, chat, and so on.
 Specifically though, I easily saw the evil that Facebook was before people really knew about it.
 GMail is different because it's supposed to be just mail.

 Instead, I've switched to *briandfoy@pobox.com*, which is backed by FastMail.
-I've know about *pobox.com* forever and maybe I tried it out for awhile a long time ago.
+I've known about *pobox.com* forever and maybe I tried it out for awhile a long time ago.
 That was the extent of my research to my email alternative.
 I paid $250 for five years, used their easy import tools, and I was on my way.
 It's not as slick, it's a bit clunky, but I only miss one thing: "Filter messages like these".
 That's a different story.

 # In the beginning